 - Rinse and repeat until the income from your investments exceeds your expenses.
 At that point you’re infinitely wealthy and financially independent.

-The reason so few people achieve wealth is because they don’t adopt habits that lead to wealth.
+The reason so few people build wealth is because they don’t adopt habits that lead to wealth.

-As you already know, the formula is simple and fully proven.
-The only thing remaining is to take action with enough consistency to achieve the goal… and that is where the problems occur.
+As you already know, the formula for how to build wealth is simple and fully proven.
+The only thing remaining is to take action with enough consistency to achieve the goal… and that's where the problems occur.

 Procrastination is the single biggest wealth killer.
 You plan on getting around to it someday.
 You know what you should do but there is always some other priority.
 The kids need braces, the car needs repair, the kitchen needs remodeling.

 Action is where the rubber meets the road.
-It is one thing to know what to do, and it is something else entirely to get it done.
-That is why habits are so critical.
+It's one thing to know what to do, and it's something else entirely to get it done.
+That's why habits are so critical.